 Kryptonite New York Standard

 If safety is your main concern then look no further than the Kryptonite New York Standard.
-I reviewed this lock recently and it is the one I use to keep my bike safe.
-It comes with 3 sets of keys and provides protection against all but the most determined bike thieves.
+It is the one we both use to keep our bikes safe in London and has served its purpose time and time again.
+It comes with 3 sets of keys and a code to register should you lose them all.
 The two downsides are the additional weight (1.9kg) and the limited number of objects you can secure it against due to its diameter.

 Join 9,241 fellow cyclists who are subscribed to the London Cyclist newsletter